Major Arena Soccer League

-The Major Arena Soccer League (MASL) is a North American professional indoor soccer league.
+The Major Arena Soccer League (MASL) is a professional indoor soccer league in North America.
 The MASL features teams playing coast-to-coast in the United States and Mexico.

-MASL is the highest level of arena soccer in North America.
-MASL players generally earn salaries ranging from $15,000–45,000 per season, but former USMNT and MLS star Landon Donovan earned as much as $250,000 to play one year in 2019.
+The league is the highest level of arena soccer in North America.
+The league draws talent from a global talent pool with players from Major League Soccer (MLS), Liga MX, and many national teams.
+With a new management team, the league has grown in popularity and commercially.
+Former USMNT and MLS star Landon Donovan played in the MASL, as do multiple international players.

 History

 The league was organized as the Professional Arena Soccer League on May 18, 2008, as an offshoot of the Premier Arena Soccer League (PASL-Premier), the largest amateur league in the United States.
 The league was originally nicknamed "PASL-Pro" to distinguish it from PASL-Premier.
-The first league game was played on October 25, 2008, in front of a crowd of 3,239 at the Stockton Arena, in Stockton, California, with the California Cougars defeating the Colorado Lightning 10–5.
+The first league game was played on October 25, 2008, in front of a crowd of 3,239 at Stockton Arena, in Stockton, California, with the California Cougars defeating the Colorado Lightning 10–5.
 In 2011, it was announced the professional league would officially be referred to as simply PASL, while the amateur league would still be referred to as the PASL-Premier.

 On March 17, 2014, one day after the 2013–2014 Major Indoor Soccer League Championship finale, United Soccer Leagues President Tim Holt announced "a number" of teams would not be returning to MISL the following year.
 In April 2014 it was officially announced that six teams (Baltimore Blast, Milwaukee Wave, Missouri Comets, Rochester Lancers, St. Louis Ambush, and Syracuse Silver Knights) joined PASL for the 2014–2015 season.

-The league announced a change in its name from the Professional Arena Soccer League to the Major Arena Soccer League (MASL) on May 18, 2014.< This represents a merging of the MISL and PASL names.
+The league announced a change in its name from the Professional Arena Soccer League to the Major Arena Soccer League (MASL) on May 18, 2014.
+This represents a merging of the MISL and PASL names.
 MASL fielded 23 teams for the 2014–15 season.

 Split and re-merger into the MASL

 In February 2016, the current owner of the Baltimore Blast, Ed Hale, announced his intentions to leave the MASL and form a new league, the Indoor Professional League.
 Hale was later announced as the chairman of the league, and Sam Fantauzzo, former owner of the Rochester Lancers, was announced as the first commissioner of the league.
 The St. Louis Ambush, Baltimore Blast, and Harrisburg Heat announced plans to join, along with the expansion Florida Tropics SC.
-In July 2016, the MASL was reformed as a new not for profit entity 501(c)6, a new entity separate from the previous MASL, LLC.
+In July 2016, the MASL was reformed as a new not-for-profit entity [501(c)6], a new entity separate from the previous MASL, LLC.

 In August 2016, the new MASL announced that the Blast, Heat, and Ambush would return to the MASL while the Tropics would join the MASL as an expansion team.
 This effectively ended the IPL split with the MASL.

 In a repeat of the 2015-16 Newman Cup the Baltimore Blast would go on to once again defeat Soles de Sonora 2–1.